-Analysts must provide any suggested alterations to optimize the proposed project's fit to the market.
+Analysts must provide any suggestions to the proposal if he/she feels the project will not reach stabilized occupancy as proposed.
 If recommended alterations affect demand, include a table reflecting the new capture rate and absorption rate, preferably in tabular format.
-(Refer to Section I (G) for restricted alterations/recommendations)
+Refer to Section I (G) for restricted alterations/recommendations.